admin1

 Key Takeaways

-• Spline lug nuts have grooves on them.
-You need a special key to put them on.
-They help stop theft and fit in small spaces.
+• Spline nuts have grooves and require a special wrench for installation.
+They help prevent theft and are suitable for use in confined spaces.

 Design comparison of acorn and spline lug nuts